Mícheál Ó Domhnaill: The Bothy Band

-In late 1974, Ó Domhnaill co-founded the very popular group The Bothy Band, along with Matt Molloy (flute and tin whistle), Paddy Keenan (uilleann pipes and tin whistle), Dónal Lunny (bouzouki, guitar, and production), Paddy Glackin (fiddle), and his sister Tríona Ní Dhomhnaill (harpsichord, clavinet and vocals).
+In late 1974, Ó Domhnaill co-founded The Bothy Band, along with Matt Molloy (flute and tin whistle), Paddy Keenan (uilleann pipes and tin whistle), Dónal Lunny (bouzouki, guitar, and production), Paddy Glackin (fiddle), and his sister Tríona Ní Dhomhnaill (harpsichord, clavinet and vocals).
 Paddy Glackin was later replaced by Tommy Peoples, who was then replaced by Kevin Burke in May 1976.
-In the five years the Bothy Band were together, they emerged as one of the most exciting groups in the history of Irish traditional music.
-Much of their repertoire was rooted in the traditional music of Ireland, and their enthusiasm and musical virtuosity set a standard for future Irish traditional performers.
+The Bothy Band were together for five years, and they performed Irish traditional music.
+They were an enthusiastic band with a focus on musical virtuosity.

 On 2 February 1975, the Bothy Band made its debut at Trinity College Dublin.
-Despite their great legacy, the Bothy Band only recorded three studio albums during their brief career: The Bothy Band (1975), Old Hag You Have Killed Me (1976), and Out of the Wind – Into the Sun (1977).
+The Bothy Band recorded three studio albums during their career: The Bothy Band (1975), Old Hag You Have Killed Me (1976), and Out of the Wind – Into the Sun (1977).
 A live album After Hours was released in 1979.
-Their first album quickly established them as an important new band.
-Their second album, Old Hag You Have Killed Me, expanded their following considerably.
-In 1977, they released their final studio album, effectively establishing their reputation and legacy within the Irish traditional music community.

 In 1979, the group disbanded, but the former members went on to play influential roles in the development of Irish traditional music.
 Lunny returned for a while to Planxty and then helped to form the Celtic rock band Moving Hearts.
 He continued his work as a producer, working with artists like Andy M. Stewart.
 Tríona Ní Dhomhnaill moved to the United States and formed the short-lived band Touchstone.
 She later joined her brother to form both Relativity and Nightnoise.